Dohmann History, Family Crest & Coats of Arms

 Dohmann Settlers in United States in the 20th Century

-- Amalie Dohmann, aged 24, who emigrated to the United States from Dresden, in 1905
+- Amalie Dohmann, aged 24, who immigrated to the United States from Dresden, in 1905

-- Franz Dohmann, aged 21, who emigrated to America from Godelheim, Germany, in 1910
+- Franz Dohmann, aged 21, who immigrated to America from Godelheim, Germany, in 1910

 - Elisabeth Dohmann, aged 17, who landed in America from Pyrmont, Germany, in 1911